What policy reforms could simplify the tax code?

 Reducing the number of distinctions among economic activities and taxpayers’ characteristics would simplify the code, reducing both taxpayers’ compliance costs and governmental administrative costs.
 Some distinctions among taxpayers promote fairness, so there are trade-offs among goals, but the tax law could be simplified without compromising equity.

 The key to tax simplification is to make fewer distinctions across economic activities and taxpayers’ characteristics.
 This would not only reduce compliance costs, but would also allow for simpler administration.
-For example, one provision that allows taxpayers to deduct charitable contributions requires administrative resources to determine which organizations are eligible to receive charitable contributions, and to ensure that taxpayers make the contributions they claim on their tax returns.
-This provision would also imposes record-keeping costs on taxpayers.
+For example, allowing taxpayers who itemize their deductions to deduct charitable contributions requires administrative resources to determine which organizations are eligible to receive charitable contributions, and to ensure that taxpayers make the contributions they claim on their tax returns.
+This also imposes record-keeping costs on taxpayers.

 A simple tax system would generally be structured with a broad tax base with rates that are the same across different income sources or types of expenditure.
 Progressivity could be embodied in the rate structure (with rates rising with income, as they do now), a basic exemption amount, and the choice of tax base (income, consumption, or another measure), rather than through specific provisions that treat different levels of income and consumption differently.
 Universal exemptions, deductions, or credits are much simpler to administer than targeted ones.